sourcegraph/docsite/README.md

 - `redirects`: an object mapping URL paths (such as `/my/old/page`) to redirect destination URLs (such as `/my/new/page`).
 - `check` (optional): an object containing a single property `ignoreURLPattern`, which is a [RE2 regexp](https://golang.org/pkg/regexp/syntax/) of URLs to ignore when checking for broken URLs with `docsite check`.
 - `search` (optional): an object containing a single proprety `skipIndexURLPattern`, which is a [RE2 regexp](https://golang.org/pkg/regexp/syntax/) pattern that if matching any content file URL will remove that file from the search index.
+- `forceServedDownloadedContent` (optional) (dev):  While developing locally, you might want to see how docsite performs when it downloads the doc content remotely.
+With this set to true, docsite will download the content instead of serving from the filesystem

 The possible values for VFS URLs are: